 How is the internet (encryption, access to IDs, international banking) used for money laundering?

 Australian authorities analysed three SMRs submitted by reporting entities, which included information about multiple aliases used by the suspect.
-The suspect held multiple Australian bank accounts in a false name, a joint bank account with a third-party and a business account for a cafe he operated.
+The suspect held multiple Australian bank accounts in a false name, a joint bank account with a third-party, and a business account for a café he operated.

-The SMRs detailed a range of transactions, which reporting entities considered to be suspicious; for example, deposits of large amounts from other countries to the suspect’s Australian bank account which were inconsistent with the café’s established customer profile.
+The SMRs detailed a range of transactions, which reporting entities considered to be suspicious – for example, deposits of large amounts from other countries to the suspect’s Australian bank account which were inconsistent with the café’s established customer profile.
 The suspect also withdrew large amounts of cash in amounts designed to avoid reporting requirements from various banks in a short period of time.

 Authorities investigated a tax evasion scheme promoted and facilitated by an accountant in Australia.
 The scheme consisted of using false invoices and loans to avoid tax.
 A client of the accountant defrauded the Commonwealth government of AU$ 2 million.

 Suspect A and his wife were directors and shareholders of Company 1.
 Suspect A was also director and shareholder of Company 2, with an associate of his as co-director.
 The accountant controlled Company 3, which was registered in Hong Kong and had a bank account in Australia.
 Company 3 was used to issue false invoices to Company 1 and 2.

-How can Nyman Gibson Miralis assist you?
+How can we help you?

-However, the sharing of information or misinformation- to foreign states that do not abide by the rule of law or do not have the same legal system as Australia’s raises considerable complexity for those being investigated.
-Their rights may be prejudiced and they may have little recourse to having information that is incorrect being rectified.
-They face extradition and the possibility of forms of double punishment.
+However, the sharing of information or misinformation to foreign states that do not abide by the rule of law or do not have the same legal system as Australia’s raises considerable complexity for those being investigated.
+Their rights may be compromised, and they may have little recourse to having information that is incorrect being rectified.
+Such people may face extradition and the possibility of double punishment.